soobik/LiveObjects-samples-nodejs/README.md

 ### Sample LoRa mqtt client

 In order to retrieve data, a valid LoRa device must be provisioned on your account.
-You should have a valid API-KEY with at least LPWA_USER role.
+You should have a valid API-KEY with at least BUS_R role.

 Open the mqtt-client.js